hasura/graphql-engine/docs/graphql/core/queries/query-filters.rst

 **Example: String or Text**

 Fetch a list of authors whose names begin with M or any letter that follows M *(essentially, a filter based on a dictionary sort)*:

 .. graphiql::
   :view_only:
   :query:
     query {
-      author(
+      authors(
         where: {name: {_gt: "M"}}
       ) {
         id